studentinsights/studentinsights/README.md

 * [Local development with Docker](docs/technical/local_development_with_docker.md)
 * [Local installation on OSX or Linux](docs/technical/local_installation_notes.md)

+Make sure you have our JS dependencies installed:

+* yarn
+* node (latest version)

 ## 2. Create database tables and seed them with demo data

 ```